Tom Clancy's EndWar: Xbox 360 beta

 A private beta test version was playable among Xbox Live Gold members.
 It included three maps and both 1v1 and 2v2 matches.
 The beta test began June 16, 2008 and ended July 9, 2008.
 Participants were placed under non-disclosure agreement until the game's first commercial launch.

 Demo

 The VIP demo for Xbox 360 users who pre-ordered the game was released a little more than a week late on October 11.
 The demo features one single-player story mission, one map that is playable in Skirmish mode with either 1 vs. 1 or 1 vs. AI, and a Voice Command Trainer.

 The VIP demo has a campaign mission at Kennedy Space Center.
 The Skirmish mode features the European Federation versus the United States over the Kennedy Space Center in Conquest mode.
 The demo was released on the Xbox Live Marketplace on October 15, and on the PlayStation Store on October 30.

 There is also a special code that appears when the user exits the demo, which is used to unlock a special Spetznaz battalion for use in the full game.

+PlayStation 2 version

+A version for PlayStation 2 was eventually planned before being cancelled.